 6. Has a carburetor consisting of a tank with simple arrangements for the air regulation and with what no problems occur with respect to choking, flooding the engine, rooting or wetting the spark plug;

-8. can be made with standard lathing and milling work from also standard materials.
+8. Can be made with standard lathing and milling work from also standard materials.

 As with all my little engines there are limitations of course: don't try to pull a cow out of a ditch and/or let them run constantly for a very long time.
-It are friendly little things that must be treated friendly, meant to run for 5 to 10 minutes max. with is more than enough for a successful demonstration according to my experience.
+It are friendly little things that must be treated friendly, meant to run for 5 to 10 minutes max. which is more than enough for a successful demonstration according to my experience.

 If one cannot obtain this very special glass (not unlikely) and/or graphite one can make the cylinder from bronze and the piston from cast iron.
-Well made (fairly leakfree and with low friction) the engine will run also.
-The only difference will be that the combustion fires will not be visible; pity of course, but the rest of the engine is the same.
+Well made (fairly leak free and with low friction) the engine will run also.
+The only difference will be that the combustion fires will not be visible; pity of course, but the rest of the engine and the performance is the same.